 Since 1991, members of Canadian Aid for Chernobyl have provided the opportunity for children living in the contaminated areas of Belarus to visit Canada for relief and recuperation from the dangerously radioactive environment.
 Clean air, water and uncontaminated food result in a marked improvement on the physical health of the children and their immune system.
 While in Canada, the children receive dental and medical attention not available to them in Belarus.
 Canadian Aid for Chernobyl receives overwhelming support from area dentists, physicians, opticians, service clubs, organizations, industries, businesses, churches and individuals.
 This program is limited to Canadian families living within 60 kilometres of Brockville, Ontario.

-Deadline for completed applications to host a child for the summer of 2018 is January 31, 2018.
-To qualify for Board Funding for hosting you must contact Rhona Dixon to get your name on our Host list no later then December 15th, 2017.
+Deadline for completed applications to host a child for the summer of 2019 is January 31, 2019.
+To qualify for Board Funding for hosting you must contact Chris Mitchell to get your name on our Host list no later then December 15th, 2018.

 Here is a message from one of our Host Children:

 The act of bringing a child from a radiation contaminated region of Belarus and caring for them in your home for five weeks in the summer.